-The Kensington was a 22 watt RMS, 45 watt peak bass amplifier with one 15" speaker made by Oxford in Chicago IL.
+The Kensington was a 22 watt RMS, 45 watt peak bass amplifier with one 15" 4 ohm speaker made by Jensen in Chicago IL.

 Tone-X was a tone control that replaced the normal bass and treble control.
 Tone-X was a sweepable EQ control that offered about a 6 db boost from approximately 50 hz (control counter clockwise) to 300 hz (control clockwise).

 The 1968 US Vox price list indicated that the retail price for the Kensington Bass amp with the accessory foot switch, cover, and rolling trolley stand was $260.00.
-Adjusting the 1968 retail price of the V1241 Kensington Bass Amp for inflation to the 2010 value of the dollar, this amp would retail for $1585.00 today.
+Adjusting the 1968 retail price of the V1241 Kensington Bass Amp for inflation to the current value of the dollar, this amp would retail for over $1600 today.

 My thanks to Les Haynie of Blue Moon Music in Fayetteville AR for allowing to to take photos of the Kensington amp in his inventory for the Vox Showroom.